Congressional Hispanic Caucus: Congressional Hispanic Caucus Institute

 In October 1981, the House Committee on House Administration drafted new regulations stipulating that fundraising activities were to be moved off all government premises.
 Members of the Congressional Hispanic Caucus decided to maintain a legislative support organization on Capitol Hill, the Congressional Hispanic Caucus, and moved the non-profit, fundraising organization, today known as the Congressional Hispanic Caucus Institute, Inc. to a new residence.

 CHC BOLD PAC

 The CHC BOLD PAC (officially the Committee for Hispanic Causes-BOLD PAC and sometimes referred to as simply BOLD PAC) is the Congressional Hispanic Caucus' political arm, endorsing Democratic and especially Hispanic candidates.
-Ruben Gallego is the current chair of the group.
+Ruben Gallego was the chair of the group until 2023, the current chair is Linda Sánchez.
 The group raised $8.7 million during the 2018 election cycle.